 The Founders Program offers 10 students per year access to education, mentorship, a tuition bursary valued at $20,000 across three years, and the opportunity to grow their entrepreneurial network and leadership.

-Deniz Edwards, director at the Morrissette Institute, said the program is intended to cultivate entrepreneurial spirit in students; develop ambassadors who can help build and grow that spirit in other students; and create a community of diverse students from a range of disciplines and faculties.
+Deniz Edwards, director at Morrissette Entrepreneurship, said the program is intended to cultivate entrepreneurial spirit in students; develop ambassadors who can help build and grow that spirit in other students; and create a community of diverse students from a range of disciplines and faculties.

 Open to all second-year students at Western and its affiliated university colleges, about 400 people expressed interest in being part of the first cohort of the program, Edwards said.